-runlocal runs jobs locally on the host build machine instead of on an Agent in the cluster. runlocal sticky causes all jobs after a certain point in the build to run locally.
-For more information about the runlocal and runlocal sticky pragmas, see the "Running a Local Job on the Make Machine section in the "Performance Optimization" chapter.
+For details about the runlocal, runlocal -repopulate, and runlocal sticky pragmas, see the "Running a Local Job on the Make Machine section in the "Performance Optimization" chapter.
 Note that Ninja emulation works only with builds using Agents (local mode is not supported).

-jobcache enables the JobCache feature, which can substantially reduce compilation time.
 For more information about JobCache, see the "Job Caching section in the "Performance Optimization" chapter.

-noautodep disables the eDepend (autodep) feature.
 For more information about eDepend, see the "ElectricAccelerator eDepend section in the "Dependency Management" chapter.